tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 I stand up, processing the information.
 Around me, my companions exchange grave looks.

 "Who is the Smiling Man?"
-I ask directly, my tone neutral yet firm, aiming to penetrate his initial bewilderment.
+I ask directly, my tone neutral yet firm.

 Wright's confusion is evident as his brow furrows, clearly caught off guard by the question.
 It takes him a moment, but recognition slowly dawns in his eyes.

 "I've only heard the name," he confesses, his voice a low murmur.
 "Never met the man.
 But they say... he's the brains behind this whole operation.
-Obsessed with perfecting something they call Agent Indigo."
+Obsessed with perfecting Agent Indigo."

 "Agent Indigo?"
 I echo.
 "What is that?
 Some kind of weapon?"